Thinkwise/docs/docs/platform_overview.md

 2. Add an update counter column to tables which are updated.
 3. Create indices on standard forms of the user interfaces

 As soon as a meta procedure is added, the aspect is automatically added and requires no more maintenance if the model is modified or extended.
-SQL must be programmed once for each meta procedure and requires knowledge of the SF database and its concepts.
+SQL code must be programmed once for each meta procedure and requires knowledge of the Software Factory metadata and its concepts.

-### Development & Testing
+### Development and Testing

 The last phase of the project consists of programming and testing the business logic.